bryansumalinab/Laplacian-P-spline-nowcasting/README.md

 The data used in the paper is the 2021 COVID-19 mortality data in Belgium which can be found in the **Data** folder named **mort2021.xlsx**.

 ## R codes for real data application:
+The R codes used for the analysis of mortality data are contained in the Real Data Application folder which contains three R scripts: **mortality_nowcasting.R**, **mortality_diffnd.R** and **Nowcasting.R**.

-The script **mortality_nowcasting.R** is used for nowcasting of mortality data for one nowcast date.
-The script **mortality_diffnd.R** contains R codes that loops through all the different nowcast dates considered in the analysis of mortality data.
-The codes for plotting the nowcast and (estimated) delay density are contained in these scripts.
+1. **mortality_nowcasting.R** - The script **mortality_nowcasting.R** is used for the nowcasting of mortality data for only one nowcast date.
+This code will produce the nowcast plot and the delay density plot for a specified nowcast date.
+2. **mortality_diffnd.R** - The script **mortality_diffnd.R** on the other hand, contains R codes that loop through all the different nowcast dates considered in the analysis of mortality data.
+This will produce the nowcast plot (Figure 5 in the paper) and estimated delay density plot (Figure 6 in the paper) for eight nowcast dates.

-## Source functions
-There are two source functions for the LPS method:
-1. **Nowcasting.R** - this include the day of the week effects in the model that is used for the analysis of 2021 Belgian COVID-19 mortality data (**mort2021.xlsx**).
-2. **Nowcasting_sim.R** - source function to perform the simulation study (without day of the week effects) using LPS method.
+3. **Nowcasting.R** - This source function needs to be loaded before running the codes **mortality_nowcasting.R** and **mortality_diffnd.R**.